Collège Champittet

-Collège Champittet is a luxury Swiss school in the canton de Vaud operated by Nord Anglia Education, a group of 79 schools around the world.
+Collège Champittet is a Swiss school in the canton de Vaud operated by Nord Anglia Education, a group of 82 schools around the world.
 The school offers an academic education for students ages 3–19 and has two campuses: the main one is located in the vicinity of Lausanne in Pully, and the other one in Nyon.
 The Nyon campus offers Kindergarten and primary school education services, while the Pully campus offers a Kindergarten, primary and a secondary education.
 The school offers a full boarding service for students who are willing to live in the Pully campus.
 The school has a 950-student capacity.

 The school was established in 1903 by a group of Dominican fathers as a Catholic school for boys.
 They were in charge of the establishment until 1951, when they passed on the leadership of the school to capitular fathers of the Great Saint-Bernard order, who left the school in the care of a group of professional educators in 1998.
-During this time, in 1984, the doors of the school became mixed and welcomed girls.
+During this time, in 1984, the school became mixed and accepted girls.

 Collège Champittet offers a bilingual program French/English for all students.
 A bilingual or Francophone curriculum and a program for non-francophone students (French as Foreign Language (FLE)) is also available.
 For the upper secondary students (age 14 to 19), students can choose between the French Baccalaureate, the FLE program, and the International Baccalaureate Diploma Program.
 Champittet calls for a technological approach of education.
 In fact it is accredited by Intersection, an independent company that evaluates the degree and quality of technology integration within the educational environment of private schools at primary and secondary level.

 Champittet hosts over 30 different nationalities (50% of which are Swiss), nearly all students are either French native speakers, bilingual or plurilingual (20% are native English speakers).

 Many choices of co-curricular and extra-curricular activities are available for students: Global Citizenship, Model UN, Debate Club, music, sports etc. Variety of educational and humanitarian events are possible because of the involvement of Champittet in several charitable projects through Foundation Collège Champittet which collaborates with: Foundation Avotra in Madagascar, Foundation Jan & Oscar in Thailand, Nordstar of Nord Anglia Education in Tanzania and 1001 Fontaines in Cambodia.

 Champittet recently absorbed the students from L'Institut Mont-Olivet, a neighbouring school which closed in 2016.